dariolah/niup/README.md

 ## NIUPEXT module

 **NIUPEXT** is set of templates, functions and macros to provide better Nim API and simplify coding.

+Focus is mainly on using Nim types.

+It doesn't wrapp IUP objects into Nim types.
+When interfacing with IUP, __take care about object visibility and life time__.

 ## Documentation